 Articulates with the fibula

-Allows for movement and lower limb stability
+Allows for movement and your lower limb stability

 Tubercle of the Iliotibial Tract